arentalb/store-back/README.md

-# Supermarket E-Commerce  - Backend
+# Store E-Commerce  - Backend
-Also, you can check out the frontend repository for this backend at https://github.com/arentalb/supermarket-front
+Also, you can check out the frontend repository for this backend at https://github.com/arentalb/store-front

-Welcome to the backend repository for the Supermarket E-Commerce !
+Welcome to the backend repository for the Store E-Commerce !
 This project is developed using Node.js, Express.js, Mongoose, and MongoDB.

 ## Table of Contents